gammapy/gammapy/docs/user-guide/howto.rst

 .. accordion-header::
     :id: collapseHowToOne
-    :title: Non-convergence of a fit because of IRFs validity range
+    :title: Improve fit convergence with constrains on the source position

 It happens that a 3D fit does not converge with warning messages indicating that the scanned positions of the model is outside valid IRF map range.
 The type of warning message is: